 A handful of features can vastly enhance any pair of pants convenience and suitability for hiking:

 Pockets: while most pants have some form of pockets, not all pockets are created equal – or have the same usefulness to your average hiker.
 Ideally, pockets should be big enough to accommodate all the bits and bobs (compass, map, phone, camera, etc.) you like to keep to hand and have a zippered closure so you don’t lose any of them while on the move.
 If you’re buying pants for cold-weather hiking, “handwarmer” pockets (those with a fleece lining) are a nice addition; if you’re hiking in warm conditions, those that use a mesh lining will help to keep things cool and fresh by boosting ventilation.

-Ankle zippers: not only do these allow you to ventilate when need be, if used in convertible pants, ¼ -length or ½-length zippers will also let you convert from pant to short mode without taking off your hiking boots or hiking shoes.
+Ankle zippers: not only do these allow you to ventilate when need be, if used in convertible pants, ¼ -length or ½-length zippers will also let you convert from pant to short mode without taking off your hiking boots or best hiking shoes.